Trading Overview

 Tax Information

 Forex trading profits are subject to the Abgeltungsteuer (flat tax) of 25% plus 5.5% solidarity surcharge and optional church tax, totaling approximately 26.375%.
-Losses can be offset against other capital gains.
-Since 2021, losses from certain derivatives are limited to EUR 20,000 per year in offset against gains from similar instruments.
+Losses can be offset against capital income in full.
+The EUR 20,000 annual cap on offsetting derivative losses that applied from 2021 was abolished by the Jahressteuergesetz 2024, retroactively for 2024 and all open cases.

 This is general information only.
 Consult a local tax advisor for guidance specific to your situation.